 Unfortunately, weak passwords are one of the most common and overlooked causes of system breaches.
 For this reason, passwords must be sufficiently strong to keep vital systems from being compromised.

 Computers can be effective generators of strong passwords because they create random strings very easily.
 Humans, on the other hand, tend to create much weaker passwords because they often choose obvious things they will remember, like their own name, or the names of family members and friends.

 HIPAA Vault uses password requirements to ensure that our customers don’t default to using weak passwords.
-A strong password, including the use of two factor authentication, will go a long way in preventing almost every system breach.
+A strong password, including the use of two-factor authentication, will go a long way in preventing a system breach.

 In addition, systems that require the input of a username and password should always “hash” your password.
 Hashing a password verifies that you’ve entered the correct password, but the system receives a different string that verifies that the password is correct.